-303 See Testy & DeMeola, supra note 290.
+302 See Testy & DeMeola, supra note 290.

-304 See Floyd, supra note 289, at 104.
+303 See Floyd, supra note 289, at 104.

-identity.
-The values of respect, empathy, and commitment to the truth are core to the legal profession and are essential for maintaining a healthy democracy.305 By integrating these values into civic-related courses and extracurricular opportunities, law schools can encourage students to see their legal careers not just as a means of personal advancement but as a way to contribute to the greater good.306
+These opportunities can be particularly effective in helping students understand the importance of civic obligations and public service as integral components of their professional identity.
+The values of respect, empathy, and commitment to the truth are core to the legal profession and are essential for maintaining a healthy democracy.304 By integrating these values into civic-related courses and extracurricular opportunities, law schools can encourage students to see their legal careers not just as a means of personal advancement but as a way to contribute to the greater good.305